apigee/devrel/tools/target-server-validator/README.md

   - `APIGEE_X_HOSTNAME`: The hostname for your Apigee instance.

   *NOTE*: This pipeline will create a test notification channel with type email and email_address as `no-reply@google.com`.

+- **IAM Roles**: To set up the monitoring dashboard and alerts, make sure that you have `roles/monitoring.editor` role.

 - **Input Properties Template**: This script requires an `input.properties` file for the necessary configuration parameters and will create a corresponding `generated.properties` file by replacing the environment variables with their values.
 Ensure that the values are set properly in this file before running the script.